Ijaz Ahmed Chaudhry (judge, born 1945): Professional career

 He represented Pakistan at the Second International Conference on training of the judiciary held at Ottawa, Canada, and contributed a paper on the topic “Methods of Educating newly appointed Judges” (PLD 2005 Journal Page 1).

 Ijaz Ahmed was elevated as Judge of the Lahore High Court on May 28, 1997.
-He was elevated as Judge of the Supreme Court of Pakistan on 1 September 14, 2005 while he was acting Chief Justice of Lahore High Court, Lahore.
+He was elevated as Judge of the Supreme Court of Pakistan on 1 September 14, 2005, while he was acting Chief Justice of Lahore High Court, Lahore.

 He retired from the Supreme Court on 4 May 2010.

+Personal life

 He was settled in DHA Lahore.

-He was married and has one son and 3 daughters.

-His elder daughter Nausheen Ijaz is married to son of former Shariat court Chief Justice Zafar Yaseen.
+He was married and had one son and three daughters.
+His elder daughter, Nausheen Ijaz, is married to son of former Shariat court Chief Justice Zafar Yaseen.

-He died on 11th October 2015 and was laid to rest on 13th October 2015.
+He died on October 11, 2015, and was laid to rest on October 13.